 Is It Safe to Use a VPN in a Country Where They Are Illegal?

 No, it is not safe to use a VPN in a country where they are illegal is not safe.
-We encourage users to always follow their local laws to avoid prosecution.
+We encourage users always to follow their local laws to avoid prosecution.

 Can You Get In Trouble for Using a VPN Illegally?